-We currently utilize three types of borrowings: (i) borrowings under our revolving credit facility; (ii) borrowings under our secured debt facility; and (iii) the issuance of bonds.
-Our revolving credit facility is a bank revolving facility involving an aggregate commitment amount of up to \$205.0 million to one of our subsidiaries, Textainer Limited ("TL").
+We currently utilize three types of borrowings: (i) borrowings under our 2008 revolving credit facility; (ii) borrowings under our secured debt facility; and (iii) the issuance of bonds.
+Our 2008 revolving credit facility is a bank revolving facility involving an aggregate commitment amount of up to \$205.0 million to one of our subsidiaries, Textainer Limited ("TL").
 Our secured debt facility is a conduit facility, which allows for recurring borrowings and repayments, granted to Textainer Marine Containers Limited ("TMCL"), which is a subsidiary of TL.
 TMCL is also the issuer of our bonds.
-We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility and intend to use borrowings under our revolving credit facility and our secured debt facility for such funding in the future.
-We intend for containers to be typically purchased by TL using proceeds from our revolving credit facility.
+Our joint venture, TW Container Leasing ("TW"), also has a revolving credit facility with an aggregate commitment amount of up to \$425.0 million, although no principal balance was outstanding as of September 30, 2011.
+We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility and intend to use borrowings under our revolving credit facility and our secured debt facility purchased by TL using proceeds from our revolving credit facility.
 TL then sells these containers at book value to TMCL, which then finances part of the purchase price with draw downs from our secured debt facility.
 In 2001, 2005 and June 2011, at such time as the secured debt facility reached an appropriate size, the secured debt facility was refinanced through the issuance of bonds to institutional investors.
 We anticipate a similar refinancing at such time in the future as the secured debt facility nears its maximum size.
 This timing will depend on the level of future purchases of containers for our owned fleet.
+We separately intend to use the revolving credit facility of TW to substantially finance future investments in direct financing leases.

-As of June 30, 2011, we had (i) outstanding borrowings of \$201.0 million under our revolving credit facility, (ii) \$601.7 million outstanding under our bonds payable and (iii) \$540.7 million of outstanding borrowings under our secured debt facility.
+As of September 30, 2011, we had (i) outstanding borrowings of \$136.0 million under our 2008 revolving credit facility, (ii) \$578.8 million outstanding under our bonds payable and (iii) \$795.7 million of outstanding borrowings under our secured debt facility.
 We expect that we will maintain a significant amount of indebtedness on an ongoing basis.

-The borrowings and related interest under our revolving credit facility are due in full on April 22, 2013, although we have the option of prepaying principal prior to that date.
+The borrowings and related interest under our 2008 revolving credit facility are due in full on April 22, 2013, although we have the option of prepaying principal prior to that date.
 Payments of principal on our bonds are due monthly.
 Payments of principal on our secured debt facility are not scheduled to be due until June 29, 2012, although we have the option of prepaying the principal on those borrowings at any time.
 If we do not refinance the secured debt facility prior to June 29, 2012, we will need to make monthly principal payments.
+Any loans advanced under the revolving credit facility for TW will accrue interest, payable monthly in arrears, and will require principal payments on a monthly basis to the extent that the outstanding loan principal amount exceeds TW's borrowing base, with the aggregate loan principal balance due on the maturity date, August 5, 2024.

 There is no assurance that we will be able to refinance our outstanding indebtedness on terms that we can afford or at all.
 If we are unable to refinance our outstanding indebtedness, it could limit our ability to grow our business.